This post may include affiliate links; see our disclosure policy.

 Want to make this blueberry crumble vegan?
 Just use vegan butter in place of standard butter: it works like a charm.

-Once you’ve got your beautiful blueberry crumble, you’ll find it tastes great right out of the pan.
+Blueberry crumble tastes great straight out of the pan.
 But like most crumble recipes, it tastes even better topped with vanilla ice cream!
-The contrast of rich cream against the tart berries is perfection.
-Here are a few of our favorite toppings for this stunning dessert:
+The contrast of cold cream against warm berries is perfection.
+Here are a few of our favorite toppings for this easy dessert:

 Storing leftovers